DoghouseMedia/Doghouse_Carousel/README.md

 This is the illest Magento carousel in the universe.
 Continuing the trend of things that make no design-decisions for you, this module doesn't actually show a carousel.
 In fact, all it shows is an unordered list with things you put in it through the Magento admin interface.
 It doesn't come with any javascript or CSS.
 It's adviced you use [OWLCarousel](http://owlgraphic.com/owlcarousel/) or [Slick Carousel](http://kenwheeler.github.io/slick/) because they're nice and work well.

+## About

+Created by Doghouse because we needed a developer-friendly, bloat-free carousel we could use in any project.
+Because which website doesn't need a carousel?

+You can use this module even if you just want to show some blocks of content on a site.
+Most of the time, we would rather use this module for showing random blocks of content than using CMS blocks: CMS blocks can't be grouped ("give me all blocks that are part of this group") and can't be scheduled ("I want this piece of content to be activated at midnight").
+They also don't have fields other than the main HTML field.

 ## Features

 - Nice adminhtml grid with sorting, image preview and everything.